clearlinux/clear-linux-documentation/source/guides/kernel/kernel-boot-params.rst

 Kernel boot parameters
 ######################

-Changing kernel boot parameters can drastically change the way the OS behaves, so be cautious when doing so. |CL| provides a simple way to do this that is consistent with its :ref:`stateless` nature.
+Kernel boot parameters are used to turn features on or off and change the way the kernel behaves.
+Changing kernel boot parameters can drastically change the way the OS behaves, so be cautious when doing so.

+See kernel.org for a `list of valid boot parameters`_.

+.. _list of valid boot parameters: https://www.kernel.org/doc/Documentation/admin-guide/kernel-parameters.txt

+|CL| provides a simple way to do this that is consistent with
+its :ref:`stateless` nature.
 All configuration changes belong in the :file:`/etc/kernel/` path.
 The :command:`clr-boot-manager` generates boot entries, so we'll use it to run an update each time we change a boot parameter.